 Software Advice: 4.33 out of 5 based on nearly 6,000 reviews

 - Small businesses in general: It is our overall best small business accounting software because it can be customized to different kinds of businesses.
 QuickBooks Online Plus, our most recommended plan, can provide you with all the necessary accounting features for your business, including inventory management and time tracking.

 - Tracking sales tax: It lets you set, include, and track sales taxes.
 A sales tax field also appears in the invoice creation screen.

 - Ecommerce businesses: It has direct integration with popular ecommerce platforms for a seamless transfer of ecommerce data to your accounting system.

-Learn how you can create and send invoices in QuickBooks Online, plus other 45 free online courses brought to you by Fit Small Business’ in-house QuickBooks ProAdvisors and accounting experts.
-Check out our eight-part series of QuickBooks Online courses.
+Learn how you can create and send invoices in QuickBooks Online, plus 45 other free online courses brought to you by Fit Small Business’ in-house QuickBooks ProAdvisors and accounting experts.
+Check out our free QuickBooks Online tutorials.

 FreshBooks: Best Invoicing for Solopreneurs & Freelancers

 What We Like

 - Affordable for freelancers or small businesses with a single accounting user